-Federal judge rules from the bench after hearings on CR’s class action seeking reform of the state’s failing child welfare system on behalf of more than 10,000 abused and neglected kids.
+Federal judge authorizes Children’s Rights to press on in effort to reform Oklahoma’s harmful child welfare system on behalf of more than 10,000 abused and neglected children statewide.